-Environmental Issue State CEQA Guidelines - Appendix G Would the project: 2011 IS/MND Findings: No Impact (NI) Less than Significant Impact (LTS) LTS with Mitigation (LTSM) Page numbers refer to 2011 Draft IS/MND 2011 IS/MND Required Mitigation Measures 162 Deterrifor 2021 Roy No Substantially More Adverse Impacts efined Effects of 2021 Refined Project and Applicable Mitigation Measures Mitigation Measures Applicable to 2021 Refined Project changes in the environment related to Wildfire than those identified in the 2011 IS/MND.
+2011 IS/MND 5162 Deteri 2021 Refind Environmental Issue State CEQA Guidelines - Appendix G Would the project: Findings: No Impact (NI) Less than Significant Impact (LTS) LTS with Mitigation (LTSM) Page numbers refer to 2011 Draft IS/MNDi 2011 IS/MND Required Mitigation Measures No New Impact No Substantially More Adverse Impacts No New Information or Change Effects of 2021 Refined Project and Applicable Mitigation Measures Mitigation Measures Applicable to 2021 Refined Project casarcs alterations to roadways in the vicinity of the campus with no interference with emergency and evacuation ingress and egress so would have no impact on emergency or evacuation routes to the surrounding neighborhood.
+No impact would occur.
+The 2021 refined project elements would not create new or have a more substantial adverse effect as a result of physical changes in the environment related to Wildfire than those identified in the 2011 IS/MND.
 The 2021 refined project elements would include the construction of three new buildings as part of the lower school campus with a new playground and sport court; minor changes as part of the upper school campus with a small addition on the northern façade of the existing visual/performing arts building, the interior conversion of the caretaker's cottage to flexible classroom space, and new surface parking; and interior use changes to the Villa.
 The main Villa is a height of 45 feet high and the tower rounds off at approximately 60 feet tall, which are screened by existing mature trees along the perimeter of the property.
 The 2021 refined project is not within an SRA or lands classified as VHFHSZ; nor within a flooding, landslide, mudflow, or hillside areas; not anticipated to impair or obstruct emergency response or evacuation plans; and not anticipate significant impacts regarding wildfire pertaining to exacerbated wildfire risk or the potential for loss, injury or death.
 Therefore, as with the approved project, the 2021 refined project elements would not obstruct or impair emergency response or evacuation plans; expose people or structures to pollutants; exacerbate wildfire risk due to natural factors; require the need for infrastructure; or causing significant risk of loss, injury or death involving wildfires, and no impact would occur.
 Therefore, there is no potential for the 2021 refined project elements to result in changes to the findings based on Hazards and Hazardous Materials questions G and H or potential to exacerbated risk based on review for wildfire.
-As specified in the 2011 Mitigation Monitoring Plan, completion of the Mitigation Measures Hazards 12 and 13 shall be monitored and enforced by Alverno Heights Academy and the City as the lead agency.
+As and enforced by Alverno Heights Academy and the City as the lead agency.